adamkgray/CMineSweep/README.md

 ### Executable

 To compile, run `make` in the source directory.
-It will produce an executable called `minesweeper`
+It will produce an executable called `ms`

-To run, do `./minesweeper`
+To run, do `./ms`